OSU-CS162-W17/master-final-project/README.md

 ### The `IntrepidStudent` class

 This class should inherit from the `MazePerson` class to represent the Intrepid Student.
-The overridden `get_move()` method for this class should prompt the player to perform their action for the turn by selecting `W`, `A`, `S`, `D`, `U`, or `P`.
+The overridden `get_move()` method for this class should prompt the player to perform their action for the turn by selecting `'W'`, `'A'`, `'S'`, `'D'`, `'U'`, or `'P'`.
 In addition, you'll have to keep track of how many Programming Skills the Intrepid Student is holding and have methods for incrementing/decrementing the number of Programming Skills as well as getting the number available.
 You can add other methods to this class as needed, along with any appropriate data members.

 ### The `TA` class